 2) Not getting enough vitamins and nutrients

 As part of a gluten-free diet, you will be cutting out a lot of grains from your diet.
-However, it isn’t always worth cutting gluten out of your diet unless you need to, because whole grain breads are full of nutrients and vitamins that the body needs.
-For example, vitamins A and E, both of which are very important vitamins, are found in whole-grain breads.
+However, it isn’t always worth cutting gluten out of your diet unless you need to, because whole grain bread is full of nutrients and vitamins that the body needs.
+For example, vitamins A and E, both of which are very important vitamins, are found in whole-grain bread.

 Vitamin A is vital for the functioning of various systems of the body, including your immune system, your circulatory system, and your kidneys.
 Likewise, vitamin E is essential for things like your vision and for protecting your cells from damage.
 So, needless to say, you want to make sure that you are receiving both of these vitamins.

 Another thing that you need to be concerned with is protein.
 Some gluten-free diets can be relatively low in protein when compared with diets.
 Protein is extremely important for building muscle, skin, bones, etc. Protein deficiency is a real issue that those on gluten-free diets need to be concerned about.

 So, if you are on a gluten-free diet, then you need to make sure that you are getting the essential vitamins and nutrients that you might otherwise be missing out on – and thankfully this is possible!
 A good way to do this is to increase your intake of fruits and vegetables, which tend to be great sources of various vitamins and minerals.

 You can also replace the lost vitamins and minerals with supplements.
 Supplements exist for almost every essential vitamin and nutrient, so you can easily find supplements to help you make up for the nutrients you would otherwise lose.